Chatham Township Office of Emergency Management

 New Jersey law requires every municipality and county to have a state approved Emergency Operations Plan (EOP) and to appoint an Emergency Management Coordinator, who in conjunction with local government is responsible for coordinating the necessary actions to protect lives and property during times of disaster and emergency.
 Municipalities must also appoint an Emergency Management Council, known as Local Emergency Planning Committee - (LEPC).

 Chatham Township’s Municipal Emergency Operations Plan is constantly being reviewed, tested and updated and required to be approved by the state every four years.
-The plan last received NJ Office of Emergency Management recertification on February 15, 2014.
+The plan last received NJ Office of Emergency Management recertification in April 2018.

 Emergency Management is a comprehensive system that starts at the local level and includes the County, State and Federal Governments.
 It is most effective and efficient when it becomes a shared responsibility between government and citizens.
 Government can provide regulations, alert citizens and respond to a variety of potential and real disasters.